Yug-More/Stock-Market-CS171/README.md

 # Comparative Stock Market Forecasting: S&P 500 vs NASDAQ-100 Using Machine Learning

 The main objective of this project is to explore the predictability of two major U.S. stock indices—the NASDAQ-100 (^NDX) and the S&P 500 (^GSPC) using various machine learning models.
-Throughout our notebooks we compare Linear Regression, Random Forest, and LSTM networks across next-day and next-week forecasting horizons.
+At the core of our project is oe main question "Can we predict how the NASDAQ-100 and S&P500 will move in the future using machine learning?."
+In our notebooks we make use of several models ranging from Linear Regression, Random Forest to LSTM.

 ---

 ## Team Members
 * **Yug More** — Lead Researcher & Developer (NASDAQ-100: ^NDX)
-* **Srihan Cheemangunta** — Supporting Developer (S&P 500: ^GSPC)
+* **Srihan Cheemangunta** — Developer (S&P 500: ^GSPC)

 ---